firefinancialservices/slate/source/index.md

 	]
 }

-# Condensed payment details when part of a list.
+# Condensed transaction details when part of a list.
 {
 	"txnId": 30260,
 	"refId": 26834,